 Luckily, there are many public and private organizations that offer support, including the Small Business Association, which recommends these 10 steps to get your business off the ground:

-10 Simple Steps Guide to Starting a Business
+10 Simple Steps to Starting a Small Business

 1. Conduct Market Research

 Doing some up-front market research is an important step to validate your idea.
 Since starting a new company is a lot of time, effort, and financial investment, it’s very important to make sure the idea is worth pursuing in the first place.

-Speak with friends and relatives about your idea and ask for sincere and honest feedback, and conducting in-depth interviews about their experiences and how your business may be able to solve them.
+Speak with friends and relatives about your idea and ask for sincere and honest feedback, and conduct in-depth interviews about their experiences and how your business may be able to solve them.
 Furthermore, conducting anonymous surveys or questionnaires that target your future customers to get valuable insight as to the viability of your business idea.

 2. Write Your Business Plan

 Your business plan template is the foundation of your business.
 It documents the specific problems you’ll solve for customers, and the activities your company will conduct in order to do so, what products and services you’ll offer to them, and what marketing activities you’ll perform in order to communicate to them that you can help them.

 It describes what your mission and vision are that shapes the ways you’ll make strategic decisions in the future.
 It analyzes industry trends and how these trends will impact the future of your business and your customers.
 Furthermore, it provides an in-depth analysis of your finances in both the near-term and long-term horizons.